vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 mothers of fires) V, 222, 23

-Tosalakam(the Gulso damc of Vinnu Tandulikaśramam (acar Puskara and is Garudadhvaja bere) No q by T.
+Tosalakam(the Gulso damc of Vinnu Tandulikaśramam (acar Puskara and is Garuḍadhvaja bere) No q by T.

 p 252.
 Is it the samc as I'tolemy's Jambūmārga) V S2 43, Ag.
 109. 9,